fuegovic/Starguard/docs/troubleshooting.md

   the compose files. `docker inspect <container> --format '{{.State.OOMKilled}}'` says whether that is what happened.
 Raise the limit under `deploy.resources.limits.memory` in a `docker-compose.override.yml`.
+- **`MONGO_HOST` carries a port the driver cannot read**, and this one hits the bot only.
+The traceback ends in `ValueError: Port contains non-digit characters`.
+The bot reads `MONGO_HOST` as a plain string, so an unparseable one is not reported as a configuration error the way the server reports it; see [a malformed connection string](#a-malformed-connection-string).

-MongoDB being unreachable is **not** a reason for either process to exit.
+MongoDB being *unreachable* is **not** a reason for either process to exit.
 Both start anyway and run degraded; see
 [MongoDB connection and authentication failures](#mongodb-connection-and-authentication-failures).
+A `MONGO_HOST` the driver cannot parse at all is the exception, and it is the case above.

 ## The bot is online but has no slash commands